Digital Alloys’ Guide to Metal Additive Manufacturing – Part 1

-- Part 5: Design Rules for Metal 3D Printed Parts
+- Part 4: Design Rules for Metal Additive Manufacturing

 There are three primary drivers of business value for metal AM: improving product performance, saving time, and reducing production cost.
 This post will elaborate on these three value drivers and then use them as a lens to examine and prioritize various metal AM applications.

 - Optimized designs that cannot be made with conventional manufacturing